 The red grape variety comes from France.
-There are around 60 Synonyms; some alphabetically grouped by country are Kabin Sovinjon, Kaberne Sovinyon, Lafit, Lafite ( Bulgaria.
+There are around 60 Synonyms; some alphabetically grouped by country are Kaberne Sovinjon, Kaberne Sovinyon, Lafit, Lafite ( Bulgaria.
 Moldova.
-Russia ); Bidure, Bouchet, Bouchet Sauvignon, Breton, Cabernet Petit, Carbonet, Carbouet, Carmenet, Epicier Noir, Marchoupet, Navarre, Petit Bouchet, Petit Bouschet, Petit Cabernet, Petit Cavernet Sauvignon, Petite Vidure, Sauvignon, Sauvignonne, Vidure, Vidure Sauvignonne ( France ); Bordo ( Romania ); Bordeaux ( Switzerland ); Burdeo's Tinto ( Peru.
-Spain ); Cab United States ).
+Russia ); Bidure, Bouchet, Bouchet Sauvignon, Breton, Cabernet Petit, Carbonet, Carbouet, Carmenet, Epicier Noir, Marchoupet, Navarre, Petit Bouchet, Petit Bouschet, Petit Cabernet, Petit Cavernet Sauvignon, Petite Vidure, Sauvignon, Sauvignonne, Vidignonne, Vidure France ); Bordo ( Romania ); Bordeaux ( Switzerland ); Burdeos Tinto ( Peru.
+Spain ); Cab ( United States ).

-Incidentally, Cabernet Sauvignon was the first classic variety, whose descent or parenting by means of the then just become popular DNA analysis was determined.
-This happened more or less coincidentally when, when creating a genetic database, the DNA profiles of the major varieties cultivated in California were determined and compared.
-This was done in 1997 by Dr. med.
-Carole Meredith and John Bowers at the University of California and yielded a parenting Cabernet Franc x Sauvignon Blanc, That is also the reason why, especially in the 19th century, they often use Cabernet Franc, but also with the variety Carmenère (direct descendant of Cabernet Franc) was confused.
-The worldwide surprise was so great because until then it had been doubted that white varieties could be involved in the emergence of red.
+Incidentally, Cabernet Sauvignon was the first classic variety, whose parentage or parentage by means of that which had just become popular at the time DNA analysis was found.
+This happened more or less by chance when the DNA profiles of the most important varieties grown in California were determined and compared when creating a genetic database.
+This was done in 1997 by Dr. Carole Meredith and John Bowers at the University of California and gave birth to a parent Cabernet Franc x Sauvignon Blanc, This is also the reason why, especially in the 19th century, they often use Cabernet Franc, but also the variety Carmenère (direct descendant of Cabernet Franc) was confused.
+The worldwide surprise was so great because until then it had been doubted that white varieties could be involved in the development of red ones.

-A color discovered in Australia mutation is the white-berry Shalistin, on open bleeding seedling Cygne Blanc, Due to its outstanding properties, Cabernet Sauvignon is a popular crossing partner worldwide and with around 80 new varieties after this Riesling the second most popular breed.
+A color discovered in Australia mutation is the white berry Shalistin, on open withered seedling Cygne Blanc, Due to its excellent properties, Cabernet Sauvignon is a popular crossbreeding partner worldwide and at around 80 new varieties after this Riesling the second most popular breed.
 Direct descendants are Arcas.
 Arinarnoa. baron.
 Until he.
 Cabaret Noir.
 Cabernet Blanc.
-Cabernet Carbon.
+Cabernet carbon.
 Cabernet Carol.
 Cabernet Colonjes.
 Cabernet Cortis.
 Cabernet Cubin.
 Cabernet Diane.
 Cabernet Doré.
 Cabernet Dorio.
 Cabernet Dorsa.
 Cabernet Eidos.
 Cabernet Jura.
 Cabernet Lion.
 Cabernet Malbec.
 Cabernet Mitos.
 Cabernet pepper.
 Cabernet Suntory.
 Cabernet Volos.
 Cabertin.
 Caperan.
 Carmine.
 Carmi Noir.
 Carnelian.
 Centurion.
 Cienna.
 Codrinski.
 Echmiadzini.
 Ekigaïna.
 Eraskh.
 Granatovy.
 Kaberam.
 Luminitsa.
 Marselan.
 Mourvèdre Hichle.
 Odessky Cherny.
 Pinotin.
 Prince Noir.
 Probus.
 Riesel.
 Roobernet.
 Rubienne.
 Rubinovy Magaracha.
 Ruby Cabernet.
 Ruen.
-Satin Noir.
+Satin noir.
 Shiroka Melnishka.
 Tisserand.
 Tyrian.
 VB 32-7.
 Vympel and Yama Sauvignon,

-The name Bidure gave rise to the assumption that Cabernet Sauvignon by the two Roman authors Columella (1st century BC) and Pliny the Elder (23-79) mentioned, antique variety Biturica could descend.
-Another hypothesis is called the ancient Spanish variety Cocolubis as an ancestor of Biturica and later Cabernet Sauvignon.
-And from Greek ampelographers became the native Volitsa Mavri as a descendant of Balisca (Biturica) and ancestor of Cabernet Sauvignon suspected.
-But all these hypotheses were refuted by the now-cleared lineage.
-It is a much younger variety, probably in the area Gironde (Bordeaux) was created at least before the 18th century.
+The name Bidure gave reason to suspect that Cabernet Sauvignon was by the two Roman authors Columella (1st century BC) and Pliny the Elder (23-79), ancient variety mentioned Biturica could descend.
+Another hypothesis is that the ancient Spanish variety Cocolubis is the ancestor of Biturica and later Cabernet Sauvignon.
+And from Greek ampelographers became the native Volitsa Mavri believed to be descendants of Balisca (Biturica) and ancestors of Cabernet Sauvignon.
+But all of these hypotheses have been refuted by the now clarified parentage.
+It is a much younger variety that is believed to be in the range Gironde (Bordeaux) was created at least before the 18th century.

-In 1635 Cardinal sent Richelieu (1585-1642) several thousand vines to the Abbé Breton.
-Therefore, based on the synonym Breton it is believed that it could have been Cabernet Sauvignon.
-A first-time assured mention was made in the mid-1770s by the mayor of Libourne (Gironde) under the name Petit Cabernet.
-Only from the end of the 18th century, the variety occurred in the Bordeaux strengthened in appearance.
-Special merit attributed to Armand d'Armailhacq and Baron Hector de Brane, who were the owners of today's two wineries Château Brane-Cantenac and Château d'Armailhac, The current name Cabernet Sauvignon did not appear until the year 1840.
+In 1635, Cardinal sent Richelieu (1585-1642) several thousand vines to Abbé Breton.
+Therefore, based on the synonym Breton, it is suspected that it may have been Cabernet Sauvignon.
+The mayor of Libourne (Gironde) first mentioned it in the mid-1770s under the name Petit Cabernet.
+Only from the end of the 18th century did the variety appear in the Bordeaux increased in appearance.
+Special merits are attributed to Armand d'Armailhacq and Baron Hector de Brane, who were the owners of today's two wineries Château Brane-Cantenac and Château d'Armailhac, The current name Cabernet Sauvignon did not appear until around 1840.

-The medium the late-ripening vine is very susceptible to fungal diseases, especially eutypa dieback.
-Esca and real ones mildew, It has hard-shelled, small berries with a particularly large number of seeds and is therefore rich in phenols, The variety yields dark-colored, tannin and acid-rich red wines with pronounced aromas Cassis and green paprika which have an excellent storage potential.
-Cabernet Sauvignon belongs to the closest circle of the Cépages classy, It is often referred to as the noblest and potentially best variety ever.
-As main part in the Bordeaux blend It gives them the great Bordeaux reds and many other wines in many other countries of the world body and structure, But there are also many varietal red wines from her pressed.
+The medium late vine is very susceptible to fungal diseases, especially eutypa dieback.
+Esca and real mildew, It has hard-shelled, small berries with a particularly large number of seeds and is therefore rich in phenols, The variety produces dark-colored, tannic and acid-rich red wines with distinctive aromas Cassis and green paprika that have an excellent storage potential.
+Cabernet Sauvignon belongs to the narrowest circle of Cépages nobles, It is often called the noblest and potentially the best variety.
+As the main part in Bordeaux blend gives it to the great Bordeaux red wines and numerous other wines in many other countries in the world body and structure, However, many pure red wines are also made from it.

-The extraordinary ability of this vine lies in the fact that even among the most diverse Climate- and soil conditions the odor and taste remain distinctive of the wine.
-It is no coincidence that at the legendary as Paris Wine Tasting Wines tasting in 1976, the ten red wines from rank 1 to rank 10 were all without exception dominated by Cabernet Sauvignon wines!
+The extraordinary ability of this vine is that even among the most varied Climate- and soil conditions the odor and taste of the wine remain distinctive.
+It is no coincidence that the legendary Paris Wine Tasting designated wine tasting in 1976, the ten red wines from rank 1 to rank 10 were all without exception dominated by Cabernet Sauvignon!

 In France the variety occupies a total of 54,434 hectares.
 The largest areas are in the region Bordeaux with ~ 27,000 hectares, where it is approved in countless appellations.
 Following Languedoc-Roussillon (especially Languedoc) with ~ 19,000 and the Provence with ~ 3,500 hectares.
-In Italy The variety was popular from the 1960s, but was initially not allowed in many DOC areas.
-By the so-called Super-Tuscans such as B. Sassicaia and Tignanello then a real boom was triggered and Cabernet Sauvignon is now part of numerous DOC / DOCG red wines.
-Here, a total of 13,724 hectares were counted.
+In Italy the variety became popular from the 1960s, but was initially not approved in many DOC areas.
+Through the so-called Super-Tuscans such as B. Sassicaia and Tignanello Then a real boom was triggered and Cabernet Sauvignon is now part of numerous DOC / DOCG red wines.
+A total of 13,724 hectares were counted here.

 The quantities are in other European countries or in North Africa Algeria (1,510 ha), Bulgaria (8,436 ha), Germany (295 ha), England (1 ha), Georgia (286 ha), Greece (1,550 ha), Kazakhstan (20 ha), Croatia (646 ha), Moldova (7,590 ha), Austria (594 ha), Portugal (1,671 ha), Romania (3,718 ha), Russia (3,593 ha), Switzerland (63 ha), Slovakia (570 ha), Slovenia (453 ha), Spain (23,237 ha), Czech Republic (230 ha), Tunisia (337 ha), Turkey (391 ha), Ukraine (4,869 ha), Hungary (2,863 ha) and Cyprus (369 ha).